01 of 09

 How to Start Flocking 3D Shapes Using Commercial Flocking Powders

-"Flocking" is a fine short fiber powder used to creat a fuzzy texture to mimic the effect of fine animal coats, feathers, and model scale carpets for dollhouses and model cars.
-In some lengths it can be used for long haired animals, as well as for ground cover and terrain for model train scenery and gaming terrains.
-It is commonly found on some collectible miniatures and toys (like the Calico critter / Sylvanian Family Cat shown here).
+"Flocking" is a fine short fiber powder used to create a fuzzy texture to mimic the effect of fine animal coats, feathers, and model scale carpets for dollhouses and model cars.
+In some lengths, it can be used for long-haired animals, as well as for ground cover and terrain for model train scenery and gaming terrains.
+It is commonly found on some collectible miniatures and toys (like the Calico critter/Sylvanian Family Cat shown here).

-For practise projects and smaller scale models it is easiest to begin using commercial brands of flocking and work towards creating your own custom fiber blends as your technique improves.
+For practice projects and smaller-scale models, it is easiest to begin using commercial brands of flocking and work towards creating your own custom fiber blends as your technique improves.
 Stampendous is a commonly found brand available in a wide range of colors from scrapbooking and craft stores.
 Once you have tried it for a few projects using single colors and custom blends, you can go on to make your own flocking.
 Flocking can be made from any fiber.
-Crafters and modellers often cut their own flocking from strands of fiber roving especially mohair, wool or alpaca.
-Rayon and silk as well as feathers can be used to make special effect flocking.
+Crafters and modelers often cut their own flocking from strands of fiber roving especially mohair, wool or alpaca.
+Rayon and silk, as well as feathers, can be used to make special-effect flocking.

-The basic 3D flocking project on the pages that follows, shows the steps in transforming a small 3D plastic model (a toy cat from a Kinder Egg) into a flocked miniature.
+This basic 3D flocking project shows the steps in transforming a small 3D plastic model (a toy cat from a Kinder Egg) into a flocked miniature.
 In the case of this toy, the base orange color was left alone to show how well the coating works.
 For model projects, the color of the miniature should be painted with an undercoat which matches the desired flocking colors.

 An even easier project to use flocking and flocked stickers for miniature rugs and carpets can be found here.
 This project is flat, so the flocking process is much simpler.

-Safety Note - Flocking is a fine powder which can easily be inhaled.
+Safety note: Flocking is a fine powder that can easily be inhaled.
 When working with flocking wear a dust mask.
-Work over a piece of paper or flexible cutting mat where you can gather the unused flock fibers up for re-use, to avoid them becoming a dust hazard in your work place.Continue to 2 of 9 below.
+Work over a piece of paper or flexible cutting mat where you can gather the unused flock fibers up for re-use, to avoid them becoming a dust hazard in your workplace.Continue to 2 of 9 below.

 02 of 09